hiphopapp/hiphop/README.md

 hiphop
 ======

-We will come back soon, contact us at: hiphopappteam@gmail.com for more
+Currently we are at [Atraci](http://getatraci.net/) contact us at: hiphopappteam@gmail.com for more